Anonymec/Education-research-plateform/README.md

-# Education-research-plateform
+# Education-research-platform

 ## About the project
 A curation of resources and methods to support education researchers This is an ongoing project aiming at providing education researchers with a one stop shop for state of the art resources in education research.

 -------
-*This project is currently led by Ben alcott and Patrick Montjourides*
+*This project is currently led by Ben Alcott and Patrick Montjourides*